*All savings are provided by the insurer as per the IRDAI approved insurance plan. Standard T&C Apply

 Reasons to opt for the individual women health policy over corporate health policy:

 Now, as you know, why you can’t relax under the impression that all your health expenses will be taken care by the corporate health policy, you should start creating a safety net in the form of individual woman’s health policy to fall back in case your corporate health policy ceases to exist.

-At last, to combat with medical inflation, women should buy a health policy early in life, preferably before they turn 30.
-It is important because in this way, they can save waiting period at a younger age and utilize their health cover later when they actually need it.
+At last, to combat medical inflation, women should buy a health policy early in life, preferably before they turn 30.
+It is important because, in this way, they can save waiting period at a younger age and utilize their health cover later when they actually need it.
 It is indispensable to review your women’s health policy coverage after the events, like marriage and children.
-Women opting for these health policies also get an access to other value added benefits like free health checkups, health helpline, etc.
+Women opting for these health policies also get access to other value-added benefits like free health checkups, health helpline, etc.

 Being the most beautiful creation of the Almighty, it is indispensable to insure your health.
 After all, you are worth it!

 Disclaimer : *Policybazaar does not endorse, rate or recommend any particular insurer or insurance product offered by an insurer.